RPrestonHayes/NonLeagueJourney/readme.md

-Non-League Journey: Grassroots Glory
+Non-League Journey: Grassroots Glory⚽
-⚽ Build Your Legacy From the Bottom Up!
+Build Your Legacy From the Bottom Up!
 Non-League Journey is an immersive, client-side football management simulation that puts you in the shoes of an owner/chairperson of a hyper-local grassroots football club.
 Starting at the very bottom of the English football pyramid, your primary focus is on comprehensive off-pitch club management, community engagement, and building a sustainable club from humble beginnings.
 On-pitch results provide the narrative progression as you strive for promotion.

 Table of Contents